 College buildings and grounds are intended for use by students, faculty, and staff to support academic research, instruction, and extension.
-College buildings and grounds may not be used by individuals, groups, or organizations who are not connected with the College except by written permission from the Director of Administration and Finance (DAF), and then only in accordance with College rules and regulations.
+College buildings and grounds may not be used by individuals, groups, or organizations who are not connected with the College except by written permission from the Administration Manager, and then only in accordance with College rules and regulations.

-a.
+- a.
 Permits.
-Written permits for the temporary use of College grounds, buildings or rooms for any purpose other than regularly scheduled classroom work must be secured in advance from DAF.
+Written permits for the temporary use of College grounds, buildings or rooms for any purpose other than regularly scheduled classroom work must be secured in advance from Administration Manager. - b.

-- b.
 Requirements.
 It is expected that proper care will be taken of the facility and that simple rules of courtesy, decency, and good manners will be observed at all times.
 Failure to abide by these requirements may cause permission for use of the facility to be withdrawn.
 This may also affect future permission for use of any College facilities. - c.
-No CUCA building, or part thereof, or grounds may be occupied as living rooms or bedrooms except those duly set aside for such purposes. - d.
-The College reserves the right to set reasonable restrictions on time, place, and manner for all meetings, gatherings, or get-togethers to ensure the most beneficial use of the buildings and grounds of the College is made and that there is no interference with the right of students to obtain an education. - e.
-The use of College facilities does not imply an endorsement of any individual, group, or organization and the name of the College will not be identified in any way with the aims, policies, programs, products, or opinions of any individual, groups or organizations which may meet in College buildings or on College grounds in accordance with these regulations.
+No College facility, or part thereof, or grounds may be occupied as living rooms or bedrooms except those duly set aside for such purposes. - d.
+The College reserves the right to set reasonable restrictions on time, place, and manner for all meetings or gatherings to ensure the most beneficial use of the buildings and grounds of the College is made and that there is no interference with the right of students to obtain an education. - e.
+The use of College facilities does not imply an endorsement of any individual, group, or organization and the name of the College will not be identified in any way with the aims, policies, programs, products, or opinions of any individual, groups or organizations which may meet in College facilities or grounds in accordance with these regulations.